mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 1. Download the [MonoDevelop.PowerShell_0.1.mpack](https://github.com/mrward/monodevelop-addins/blob/gh-pages/6.0/MonoDevelop.PowerShell_0.1.mpack?raw=true).
 2. From Xamarin Studio's Add-in Manager select the Install from file... button.
 3. Browse to the MonoDevelop.PowerShell_0.1.mpack and select the Open button.
+4. Select the Install button to install the addin.

 ## Code Completion